DigneZzZ/neonode_cc_en/src/content/blog/en/caddy_with_security_auth_portal.md

 ## Conclusion

+You now have a comprehensive authentication portal with Caddy supporting both local authentication and OAuth providers.
+Key features include:

+- **Local authentication** with automated user creation via script
+- **OAuth integration** with Google and other providers
+- **Flexible role system** and access control
+- **Advanced capabilities** for validation and header injection
+- **Modern UI** with customizable links

+This configuration is easily scalable—add users, domains, authentication providers, and authorization policies according to your needs.

+For additional OAuth providers, see the [generic OIDC documentation](https://github.com/authp/authp.github.io/blob/main/assets/conf/oauth/generic/Caddyfile).

-You now have a fully configured authentication portal with Caddy.
-This setup is scalable—add users, domains, and policies as needed.
-For further assistance, refer to the Caddy documentation or ask in the community!
+For further assistance, refer to the Caddy Security documentation or ask in the community!